BBaysinger/bb-portfolio/README.md

 Canonical day-to-day deployment commands live earlier in [Deployment conveniences catalog](./README.md#-deployment-conveniences-catalog).
 The deployment runner details and common invocations live in [docs/deployment-runner.md](./docs/deployment-runner.md).

-### 🧠 Deployment Runner (Current State, optional)
+### 🧠 Deployment Runner

-The deployment runner remains the optional single entrypoint for Terraform discovery/apply, image build/push, env regeneration, and profile restarts when shipping changes.
+The deployment runner provides a guarded single entrypoint for Terraform discovery/apply, image build/push, env regeneration, and profile restarts when shipping changes.

 - Script: `deploy/scripts/deployment-runner.sh`
-- Use it when you want one guarded deployment path; skip it when the stack is already healthy and you only need targeted debugging or container restarts.
+- Use it for coordinated deployment runs; use targeted commands when the stack is already healthy and only needs focused debugging or container restarts.
 - For common commands, flags, and operator notes, use [docs/deployment-runner.md](./docs/deployment-runner.md) rather than duplicating that runbook here.

 ### ⚙️ Architecture Overview